DCC-EX/dcc-ex.github.io/docs/reference/software/hal-config.rst

   MCP23017::create(164, 16, 0x20);
   MCP23017::create(180, 16, 0x21);

-To configure an input pin using the DCC++ EX Sensor commands, use the <S> command:
+To configure an input pin using the DCC-EX Sensor commands, use the <S> command:

 .. code-block::